arrow-sharparrowarticle-iconcross-iconlogo-darklogo-whitemenu-leftnot-foundpolygonquiz-iconstar-emptystar-fullstar-half

 Instrument rating test: Prepare for and pass the official exam with practice questions

 Are you getting ready to take the Instrument Rating Test for aviation?
 If so, you’ll want to familiarize yourself with the CBIR - Competency Based Instrument Rating License Test for Aeroplane.
-This exam is designed to assess your knowledge and skills in instrument flying, ensuring that you are competent and safe when operating an aircraft in instrument meteorological conditions.
+The exam itself is a test to confirm that, through a structured syllabus, you possess the skills and knowledge that ensure you can operate safely in instrument meteorological conditions.

-What are the topics of the CBIR - Competency Based Instrument Rating License Test for Aeroplane?
+What are the topics of CBIR - Competency Based Instrument Rating License Test for Aeroplane?

 The topics covered in the CBIR - Competency Based Instrument Rating License Test for Aeroplane exam include: